SS Pfalz (1913): Australian naval service

 In 1919, The HMT Boorara was used to repatriate Australian troops.
-The ship caught fire at Dunkirk and was repaired at Antewerp.
+The ship caught fire at Dunkirk and was repaired at Antwerp.

 Postwar civilian service

 After the war, the ship was used by the Commonwealth Line for the transport of frozen cargo to the United Kingdom, using ports at Avonmouth, Liverpool and Glasgow.

 In 1926, the E. Hadjilias shipping line of Athens in Greece bought her, renamed her Nereus and registered her on the Cycladean island of Syra in the Aegean Sea.

 Loss

 In August 1937, Nereus sailed in ballast from Moji in Japan for Port Alberni to load a cargo of lumber for the United Kingdom under charter to the Anglo-Canadian Shipping Co.
 On 8 August, in heavy fog, she ran aground on rocks about 1000 ft south-east of Cape Beale on Vancouver Island.
 The salvage steamer SS Salvage King from Victoria rescued her crew.
 Within 48 hours of grounding, Nereus broke her back and was lost.